testbenchcc/markdown-notes-app/roadmap.md

 - [ ] Add tipical keyboard shortcuts when we are using the editor.
   - ctrl+s: manually trigger a save.
 Do not show the default save dialog moast browsers show.
   - tab: insert a tab.
 This currently being used for screen navigation by the system.

+## v1.3.8 - Move env variable to settings modal

+- [ ] Move NOTES_ROOT into the settings modal

+## v1.3.9 - Allow viewing of images

+- [ ] Allow user to view images in file tree, and view then in the right pane when selected.